Tropical methods for building real space sextics with totally real tritangent planes: Combinatorics of local tropical tangencies

 \begin{proof} The proof follows by direct computation.
 Up to applying the permutation $\tau_0$ from~\autoref{tab:D4Action}, we may assume one of the rays of $\Star_{\Gamma}(v_1)$, called $\rho$, lies in the positive orthant, while the remaining one lies on the sector determined by the inequality $x<\min\{y,0\}$.
 We write $\rho = (a,b)$.

 The multiplicity two condition at $v_1$ forces the determinant of the matrix $ $ to be $\pm 2$.
 In turn, the smoothness of $\Gamma$ at $v_1$ yields $a-b = \pm 1$.
-Combining both facts with the positivity of both $a$ and $b$ forces $\rho = (2,1)$.
+Combining both facts with the positivity of both $a$ and $b$ and our assumptions on $\Star_{\Gamma}(v_1)$ forces $\rho = (2,1)$.
 The balancing condition determines the remaining ray of the star. \end{proof}

 \begin{lemma} Assume the vertex $v_0$ of $\Lambda$ is part of a tangency of type (3bb) between $\Lambda$ and $\Gamma$.
-If the tangency is diagonal, the star of $\Gamma$ at $v_0$ has rays with directions $(1,1)$, $(2,1)$ and $(-3,-2)$ (up to $\tau_0$-symmetry).
-For horizontal tangencies, the rays of $\Star_{\Gamma}(v_0)$ have directions either $(1,1)$, $(2, -1)$ and $(-1,1)$, or $(1,1)$, $(3,1)$ and $(-2,-1)$. \end{lemma}
+If the tangency is diagonal, the star of $\Gamma$ at $v_0$ has rays with directions $(1,1)$, $(2,1)$ and $(-3,-2)$ (up to $\langle\tau_0\rangle$-symmetry).
+For horizontal tangencies, the rays of $\Star_{\Gamma}(v_0)$ have directions either $(-1,0)$, $(2, -1)$ and $(-1,1)$, or $(-1,0)$, $(3,1)$ and $(-2,-1)$. \end{lemma}

 \begin{proof} We first note that the presence of two tangency points in the connected component of $\Gamma\cap \Lambda$ containing $v_0$ forces the intersection multiplicity between $\Gamma$ and $\Lambda$ at this vertex to be three.